hklchung/GAN-GenerativeAdversarialNetwork/README.md

 The above diagram outlines the structure of the network in CGAN.
 We can see that CGAN is similar to InfoGAN in that it is an extention of DCGAN with new components such as the control vector y which is fed into both the generator and the discriminator.

 At each step of training, we would first train the discriminator to learn to separate real and fake images.
 Then we freeze the weights on the discriminator and train the generator to produce fake images, given a set of control variables.
 The same set of control variables and the images are then both feed into the discriminator which will then tell us how bad the fake images were and we update the weights in the generator to improve the quality of fake images.

+Aim: Our goal here is to demonstrate ability to control generated outputs through the CGAN architecture.

 Results from CGAN training with below listed configurations.
 Please note that each row of images denotes one configuration of the control vector.
 <table>